-The Nicholls State University Office of Conduct and Accountability administers the student conduct and appeal processes as outlined in the Student Policy and Procedure Manual.
+The Nicholls State University Office of Student Compliance and Ethical Development administers the student conduct and appeal processes as outlined in the Student Policy and Procedure Manual.
 We are committed to ensuring that all members of our university are respected and that they respect the rights of others.

 The Student Policy and Procedure Manual applies to behaviors that take place on the campus, at University-sponsored events and may also apply off-campus when the Director of Conduct Accountability determines that the off-campus conduct affects a substantial University interest.
 A substantial University interest is defined to include: